ltronchin/translating-xai-mts/README.md

 ## Usage
 1) In the [yaml file](configs/xai.yaml) under the folder configs, you can find all the settings used for each XAI method as well as other parameters;
 2) We cannot share all the data used in the paper due to privacy reasons.
 However, we provide dummy samples created as a perturbation of the original signals in the [folder](data_share/data_raw/holdout).
-Note that the network is assumed to be a black box that we cannot change.
+Note that the network is assumed to be a black box that we cannot change;
 3) To run the code, and explain the network on the dummy samples, change in [yaml file](configs/xai.yaml) the following paths:
 ```bash
 fold_dir: ./data/processed/holdout -> fold_dir: ./data_share/processed/holdout;